LHNCBC/CRI/VRDC/project/specialty/README.md

 # Specialty-diagnosis analysis

 This repository contains supplemental files.
+Article: Linking provider specialty and outpatient diagnoses in healthcare Medicare claims data: Data quality implications.
+Authors: Vojtech Huser, Nick D. Williams, Craig S. Mayer
+Affiliation: National Library of Medicine, Lister Hill Center for Biomedical Communications

 Files are named in style that mirrors the tables in the manuscript.

 Comments on selected individual files are below.
 They are organized by chapter heading for the file name.

 # File st4 - supplemental data for table 4